php-http/curl-client/README.md

 * CURLOPT_RETURNTRANSFER
 * CURLOPT_URL

-These options can be overwritten by CurlHttpClient:
+These options can be overwritten by Client:

 * CURLOPT_USERPWD